NeuraCerebra-AI/Ultimate-Debugger-Prompt-for-Claude-3/README.md

 | `USER_TASK` | A description of the specific task the user was performing when the error occurred. | Plain text language |
 | `ERROR` | The error message or exception encountered during the debugging scenario. | Plain text language or code snippet |

 The following table describes Claude's output variables.
-Leave these alone.
+Leave these alone:

 | Variable | Description | Input Format |
 |----------|-------------|--------------|